-White's career in county cricket is, dare we say, unique.
-In January 1966, the Nottingham Guardian reported: "Notts have obtained the services of the aggressive Middlesex left-handed batsman, Bob White, aged 29."
+White had a most singluar career in county cricket..in January 1966, the Nottingham Guardian reported: "Notts have obtained the services of the aggressive Middlesex left-handed batsman, Bob White, aged 29."
 Based on the available evidence that seemed an accurate enough comment.
-In 1963, for example, batting at no.4, White had finished second in the Middlesex batting averages only a smidgen behind Parfitt.
-He did not bowl.
-After 115 matches for Middlesex he sent down precisely 2.3 Championship overs.
+In 1963, for example, batting at 4, White had finished second in the Middlesex batting averages, only a smidgen behind Peter Parfitt.
+He did not bowl - after 115 matches for Middlesex he had sent down precisely 2.3 Championship overs.

 In his final summers at Trent Bridge White was manager and captain of the Second XI.
-In 1979 he did not appear in a single Championship game, but in 1980, aged 43, he was brought back and dismissed Derbyshire for 54, taking six for 24.
+In 1979 he did not appear in a single Championship game; in 1980, aged 43, he was brought back and dismissed Derbyshire for 54, taking six for 24.
 In his two games his return was 11 wickets at 7.72, a formidable finale.

 Robert Arthur White was born in Fulham on 6 October 1936.
 He played almost no cricket at school and left at 15 to join the MCC staff at Lord's.
 In 1955 and 1956 he was on National Service, mainly in Cyprus, but in 1957 he played regularly for Middlesex Seconds and topped their batting averages.
-His Middlesex first-class debut came in 1958.
-White retired from Trent Bridge in 1982 and the following summer joined the first-class umpires' list.
+His Middlesex First-Class debut came in 1958.
+White retired from Trent Bridge in 1982 and the following summer joined the First-Class umpires' list.
 He continued until 2001 when he reached retirement age.

 Bob, known as 'Knocker' - a nick-name occasionally given to people with the surname White (apparently in reference to a miller's assistant who would be white with flour).
 Another possible explanation is from his days at Middlesex when he bet on himself when playing for the Seconds and winning loads of money (players were later banned from such practices).